 pockets filled with coffee grounds and eggshells.

-I was born still and superstitious; I bore an unexpected burden.
+I was born still and superstitious; I bore an unexpected

 I gave birth, I gave blessing, I gave rise to suspicion.